dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 Effects of interactive changes to application threads
 -----------------------------------------------------

-As stated in `See About the interaction pane <debug.htm#17939>`_, because the interaction pane compiles and executes the code you enter in the context of the paused thread to which the debugger is connected, it is possible to define new bindings, redefine existing bindings, and get and set values in an application.
+As stated in `About the interaction pane`_, because the interaction pane compiles and executes the code you enter in the context of the paused thread to which the debugger is connected, it is possible to define new bindings, redefine existing bindings, and get and set values in an application.
 You can then resume execution to test your changes.

 The level of optimization that occurred when the application was originally built does, however, affect the kinds of things you can do